kanidm/kanidm/designs/access_profiles_and_security.rst

 because we have certain requirements to deny certain changes.

 Access profiles are stored as entries and are dynamically loaded into a structure that is more efficent for use at runtime.
-Schema and it's transactions are a similar implementation.
+Schema and its transactions are a similar implementation.

 Search Requirements
 -------------------

-A search access profile, must be able to limit the content of a search request and it's scoping.
+A search access profile must be able to limit:

+1. the content of a search request and its scoping.
-A search access profile, must be able to limit the returned set of data from the objects visible.
+2. the returned set of data from the objects visible.

-An example is that user Alice should only be able to search for objects where the class is person, and where they are a memberOf "visible" group.
+An example is that user Alice should only be able to search for objects where the class is person and the object is a memberOf "visible" group.
 Alice should only be able to see those users displayNames (not their legalName for example), and their public email.

 Worded a bit differently.
 You need permission over the scope of entries, you need to be able